For My Cousins |

 Census Record:

-• wife Emma [NOTE: This is her middle name] (age 45, mother born in Wisconsin, father born in Germany)
+(age 51, mother born in Wisconsin, father born in Germany,

 Census Record: